August 11 marks 9 years since Robin Williams passed away. He was such a beloved person and his death shocked so many.

 His one man standup comedy shows were always something I looked forward to.
 He just had a way of making you see the world a little differently.
 No matter what he did he always came across as lovable.

 My personal favorite movie of his is “Moscow on the Hudson.”
 He mixed comedy with serious acting.
 He learned to speak Russian fluently and the other actors who were Russian could not believe how well he spoke it.
 Whatever he did he put his whole self into it and created magic.

 It turns out that financially he was not well off anymore, between high alimony payments, and lack of income, at the level he had been receiving, he was struggling financially.
-Also he was suffering from Parkinson’s disease.
-I understand the effects of that extremely well as my father had it and so do I. Physical decline often causes depression to worsen.
+He was suffering from Parkinson’s disease and Lewy body dementia.
+I understand the effects of that extremely well as my father had Parkinson's disease.
+Physical decline often causes depression to worsen.
 When you cannot do what you used to it is horrific.
 Ask anyone who suffers from chronic illness or an accident and they will tell you.

 At the time of his death I had not seen many of his latest movies and have seen them since and I am astounded at how good they were.
 Recently I saw “Angriest Man in Brooklyn” and found it totally believable from the standpoint of being someone who is chronically ill.
 Often you get angry when your health goes.
 I thought he did a standout performance and yet many people do not like this movie.

 He was a gentle kind man and I have read many different stories from people who have met him accidentally and he never acted like a celebrity.
 He was always just himself, which was quite humble.
 He let his crazy side out when he performed.
 Often people confuse a person with the characters they have played.
 For me he will always be a sweet lovable human who did his best to make others happy.